esrlabs/northstar/README.md

 ]
 ```

-The `signature.yaml` contains signatures that are used to verify the package and the included file
+The `signature.yaml` contains signatures that are used to verify the package and the included file system.
+It is automatically created by the tooling.
-system.

 Now the actual content is the `fs.img` file, which is a squashfs filesystem image that contains the actual content of what the user puts into a container.
 The image is packed a an zip archive with zero compression.
 Compression takes place via the SquashFS
 functionality.
 Not compression the outer package allows Northstar to access the content without